Keyboard shortcuts

 1. Pre-compile all rules at startup

-2. Use connection/worker pools for parallel evaluation
+2. Use a worker pool with per-worker Sessions for parallel evaluation

 3. Monitor evaluation latency in production